Courses & Requirements for MFA in Creative Writing

 - WRI753 Week Three: Summer Writing Program MFA Credit (2)

-Students exchange 4 packets of work throughout the semester–consisting of letters, bibliographies, contemplative reflections, creative manuscripts, and critical essays—with their classmates and professor.
+Students work through one themed Canvas course alongside their peers each semester.
+Writers exchange 4 packets of work throughout the term–consisting of letters, bibliographies, contemplative reflections, creative manuscripts, and critical essays—with their classmates and professor.
+This approach provides flexible learning and mirrors the professional life of many writers.
+Craft of Writing online courses include:

 - WRI631E Craft of Writing: Rooting in the Archive (6)